cloudfoundry-community/snowwhite/README.md

 Manage multiple [bosh-lite](https://github.com/cloudfoundry/bosh-lite/) deployments (running on AWS, not just one on your laptop) for your entire organization.
 Who's the boss?
 You're the boss.
 And that person over there.

+This project is very handy when you:

+-	Have multiple team mates sharing one or more bosh-lite running on AWS
+-	Have a need to easily spin up (and destroy) bosh-lite on AWS

 This project is two things:

 1.	generator of a new scaffold for your bosh-lites